-The internal bypass is comprised of a SCR continuous static switch, and a backfeed protection contactor K5.
-The static switch is used instantaneously anytime the inverter is unable to support the applied load.
-The continuous static switch is wired in series with the backfeed protection contactor, and together they are wired in parallel with the rectifier and inverter.
+The internal bypass is comprised of a solid-state, silicon-controlled rectifier (SCR) static switch (SSW) and a backfeed protection contactor K5.
+The static switch is rated as a continuous-duty device that is used anytime the inverter is unable to support the applied load.
+The static switch is wired in series with the backfeed protection contactor, and together they are wired in parallel with the rectifier and inverter.
+The static switch, being an electronically-controlled device, can be turned on immediately to pick up the load from the inverter while the inverter output contactor K3 opens to isolate the inverter.
+The backfeed protection contactor is normally always closed, ready to support the static switch unless the bypass input source becomes unavailable.

-The critical load is not protected from voltage or frequency fluctuations or power outages while the UPS is in Bypass mode.

-The static switch, being an electronically-controlled device, can be turned on immediately to pick up the load from the inverter while inverter output contactor K3 opens to isolate the inverter.
-The backfeed protection contactor is normally closed, ready to support the static switch unless the bypass input source becomes unavailable.